AckerlyXu/heima/articles/application-gateway/application-gateway-faq.md

 **Q. What does the Host field for custom probes signify?**

 Host field specifies the name to send the probe to.
 Applicable only when multi-site is configured on Application Gateway, otherwise use '127.0.0.1'.
 This value is different from VM host name and is in format \<protocol\>://\<host\>:\<port\>\<path\>.

-**Q. Does Application Gateway also support multi-tenant backends?**

-No, currently Application Gateway preserves the incoming host header and sends the same header to backend.
-If the backend requires a different header then this will not work.
-Similarly if the backend is multi tenant and end-to-end SSL is enabled, the backend would expect server name in SNI extension.
-Application Gateway does not currently send SNI header in backend requests in end-to-end SSL scenarios which would cause probe and data path issues.

 ## Performance